 I do not recommend attempting this hike in the summer, or honestly, even midday in the wintertime if the temperatures rise, because there is minimal relief from the sun.
 I went through my entire two-liter water bladder by the time I returned to my car!

 Desert mornings are cool, but the afternoons heat up.
-So make sure you wear layers on this trail so you can adjust with the temperature increase.
-Also be sure to bring sunglasses, a wide-brimmed hat, wear plenty of sunscreen, bring plenty of water and some snacks.
+So make sure you wear layers on this trail so you can adjust as the temperature increases.
+Also be sure to bring sunglasses, a wide-brimmed hat. and wear plenty of sunscreen.
+Don’t forget to bring plenty of water and some snacks.
 Good hiking shoes are a must as well.
 And if you have hiking poles, I suggest using them for this hike!

 - Time: 3-4 hours